Negroni Sbagliato With Prosecco: A 'House of the Dragon' Star's Drink of Choice Is Making the Internet Feel Things

 What would House of the Dragon star Emma D'Arcy's character, the ever-pressed Princess Raenerya, imbibe?
-There's a good chance you're already familiar with the answer.
+You're probably already familiar with the answer.

 "The way they said 'with prosecco in it' made me melt," one commenter wrote.